Updated August 21, 2023

 1. Provide Notice to Tenant

-Before a landlord may seek a court’s assistance to evict a tenant, a landlord must provide notice required by Rhode Island statutes to tenant letting them know of the intention to file an eviction if the tenant fails to cure the breach of the lease, or vacate the premises at the end of a tenancy.
+Before a landlord may seek a court’s assistance to evict a tenant, a landlord must provide notice to inform them that they will face eviction if the issue is not resolved.
 It is important that the landlord keep a copy of the notice served and have some evidence that it was in fact served.
 The possible forms are as follows:

 2. File a Complaint with Local Court

-Once the landlord has waited the requisite waiting period, then he or she can file a complaint with the Local District Court.
+Once the landlord has waited the requisite waiting period, then they can file a complaint with the Local District Court.
 There are two types of complaints depending on the reason for eviction.
-For non-payment use a Complaint for Eviction for Non-Payment.
-For another type of breach, use a Complaint for Eviction for Other than Non-Payment.
+For non-payment, use a Complaint for Eviction for Non-Payment.
+For other types of violations, use a Complaint for Eviction for Other than Non-Payment.
+An $80 filing fee applies.[8]